jakestiles/SpireBiomePolarity/README.md

 **Question marks:**

-First question mark in the biome: New event named "Forever changed": Choose a permanent downside (choice of 2) then choose a permanent upside (choice of 2).
-First question mark per run in this biome is guaranteed to be "Forever changed" then the event is disabled.
+- First question mark in the biome: New event named "Forever Changed": Choose a permanent downside (choice of 2) then choose a permanent upside (choice of 2).
+First question mark per run in this biome is guaranteed to be "Forever Changed" then the event is disabled.
 See below for possible choices.

-Subsequent question marks in the biome: 1/3 chance of Elite fight, 1/3 chance of Treasure room, 1/3 chance of Wheel of Change event
+- Subsequent question marks in the biome: 1/3 chance of Elite fight, 1/3 chance of Treasure room, 1/3 chance of Wheel of Change event

 **Forever Changed Event, upsides:**